-For this year’s finale, we channelled our excitement into a novel cake mapping project – a cake in the shape of a vintage, portable TV with an episode of Bake Off projected on the ‘screen’.
+For the 2018 finale of the Great British Bake Off, we channelled our excitement into a novel cake mapping project – a cake in the shape of a vintage, portable TV with an episode of Bake Off projected on the ‘screen’.

 If you’re interested in baking, The Great British Bake Off show in the UK is the television event of the year.
 For those unfamiliar with the program, Bake Off is a competition aired on Channel 4.

 Amateur bakers compete against each other over the course of several weeks, trying to impress judges Paul Hollywood and Prue Leith, with a contestant being eliminated in each round.